chihacknight/doc-squad/README.md

 ## Documentation Cheklist
 - [ ] have a link to relevant website
 - [ ] project description in plain english
-- [ ] content on context
+- [ ] content on project context
+- [ ] content on project status
 - [ ] link to beginner-friendly open source onboarding guide (to come!)
 - [ ] dependencies
 - [ ] setup
 - [ ] maintenance
+- [ ] contact information

 ## Content Guidelines

 #### Project Context
 - What is this?
 - What problem does this solve?
+What is the desired outcome?
 - Backstory - how did this come to be?
-- What is the state of the project?
 - Who are the stakeholders?
 Who is involved?
+- What is the scope of this project? (e.g. geography, jurisdiction, sector)
+- Relevant sociopolitical factors
+- Does this rely on any services/APIs

+#### Project Status
+*note: this content is kinda like project context, except more subject to change as project goes on*
+- What is the state of the project?
+- What, on a high level, is left to be done?
 - Does this project accept volunteers?
-If so, what's needed?
+If so, what are the current volunteer opportunities?
-- Relevant sociopolitical factors
-- Does this rely on any services/APIs?

 #### Dependencies
 - OS level dependencies (make sure to include links for resources & instructions to download!)